Eastern Uganda campaign of 1979: The 7th Battalion's advance to Soroti

 The 7th Battalion then returned to the road, where they met up with Major Malinga and another renegade officer.
 He offered to drive ahead of the battalion, arguing that he could inspect any Amin loyalists who he encountered, as they probably did not know that he had defected.
 Mwandetelle agreed to the plan, whereupon Malinga and his comrade put on their old uniforms and took off in their white Mercedes-Benz car.
 After half an hour, they returned; Malinga reported that he had found only ten Amin loyalists who had informed him that all other troops were fleeing to Sudan.
 Malinga had told them to retreat as well, and they had agreed.
 Satisfied, Mwandetelle's force began to advance to Soroti with three tanks in the lead.
 On the way, they encountered only a bus which had crashed –with eight dead Amin loyalists inside– and some civilians who claimed to have found a State Research Bureau (SRB) agent.
 Instead of checking the information, the Tanzanian soldiers shot up the house where the agent was allegedly hiding, only to discover that it was occupied by three women and nine children who had "miraculously" survived unharmed.
 The soldiers realized that the locals had only accused the three women and their families of being SRB agents because they were Muslims from the north.
 The 7th Battalion was left further demotivated and embarrassed by this incident, and continued its advance until arriving in the vicinity of Bukedea.
 Having been informed by local villagers that Amin loyalists might be staying there, Mwandetelle ordered his BM-21 Grad multiple rocket launchers to shoot over the small town to scare any possible enemies into fleeing.
 However, a lack of information and bad coordination almost caused the artillery to fire on the other TPDF troops instead of over Bukedea; Malinga was the one who noticed that the BM-21s had false coordinates and was able to prevent a friendly fire incident.
 Instead, the 7th Battalion just moved into the settlement, encountering no enemies.

 On the next day, the 7th Battalion advanced into Kumi where a group of Amin loyalists resisted for short time before fleeing.
 Major Mwandetelle was wounded by shrapnel during the clash, and had to be evacuated; he was the highest-ranking Tanzanian officer to be injured in the entire war.
-The 7th Battalion's final target, Soroti, was captured without any fighting; Uganda Army troops had only moved through the town, looted it, and killed some civilians before fleeing to Lira further in the north.
+The 7th Battalion's final target, Soroti, was captured without any fighting.
+Uganda Army troops had only moved through the town, looted it, and murdered about 50 civilians before fleeing to Lira further in the north.
 The local Radio Uganda station was left mostly undamaged, however, and was quickly broadcasting again.
+At Soroti, the Tanzanians had to wait for 10 days before supplies could catch up.